fpoirotte/fpoirotte.github.io/src/blog/2015/05/09/PHPFarm Episode 0 - A bit of history.rst

 and PHP 5 was slowly starting to emerge, lots of developers were faced with a single problem: what version should they support?

-Sure enough, PHP 5 was *mainly* backwards compatible, so most scripts worked pretty much identically when running on the two versions.
+Sure enough, PHP 5 was largely backwards compatible, allowing *most* scripts to run pretty much identically on both versions.
 However, some corner cases were not handled exactly the same and so the need arose for a way to run PHP 4 and PHP 5 side-by-side to test them both.